How to Stop Your Dog From Pulling on the Leash: Tips for Stress-Free Walks

 Choosing The Right Fit

 If you do have an excitable pup that is prone to pulling on a leash, you might want to consider a wider collar that can better distribute any pressure across their neck.
 Leather dog harnesses are also a great alternative because they remove all pressure from the neck, massively reducing the risk of injury.
-The key to achieving the best fit is performing the classic ‘two finger’ test.
-If you can fit two of your fingers snuggly between the collar and your dog’s neck, then it’s an indicator that it fits just right.
+The key to achieving the best fit is performing the classic 'two finger' test.
+If you can fit two of your fingers snugly between the collar and your dog's neck, then it's an indicator that it fits just right.

 Leather Leashes For Better Control